 Ha.
 He was stunned.

 Arana’s hand hovered above the holo-projector before tapping a key that allowed the whole chamber to be viewed through the projection.
-“Mo’dta, allow me to introduce my Pair-bonds—Second and Third King of Saber—Rorc and Mes.”
+“Mo’dta, allow me to introduce my Pair-bonds—Second and Third King of Saber—Mes and Rorc.”

 “Earth.
 We need to acquire one of their Healers as soon as possible,” Arana reiterated, drawing his mouth into a straight line, unease leaking through the connection we all had with our King.

-I hadn’t liked it either.
-We’d never warred against the Shartja but if the Apex Hunter got any funny ideas in his big head regarding our most prized female, he had another thing coming.
-Every single Saberian warrior would protect her till his last breath.
+I didn’t like it either.
+We’d never warred against the Shartja, but if the Apex Hunter got any funny ideas in his big head regarding our most prized female, he had another thing coming.
+Every single Saberian warrior would protect her until his last breath.

 Mo’dta leaned forward, his eyes practically glowing orange.
 “Earth…” he trailed off, his gaze turning inward for a moment before he caught himself and continued, “I allow you to request one of their Healers to assist you.
-You must protect the male and return him unharmed once his knowledge is no longer required.”
+You will offer your protection with no strings attached, and return him unharmed once his knowledge is no longer required.”

 “Of course,” Arana promised, in a rush to wrap up their meeting.